ministryofjustice/staff-infrastructure-azure-landing-zone-spokes/README.md

 You will need a github and azure devops token to develop or test your changes.
 The tokens need to have the following permissions, see below

-Create a file like [sample file](environments/../terraform/sample-alz-spokes.tfvars), ensure that you name it secrets.tfvars (this will not be committed as it's in the gitignore)  and store your tokens there.
+Create a file like [sample file](environments/../terraform/sample-alz-spokes.tfvars), ensure that you name it secrets.auto.tfvars (this will not be committed as it's in the gitignore)  and store your tokens there.

 *Important*